oracle-livelabs/security/data-safe/audit-database-activity/audit-database-activity.md

 - Generate admin activity on the target database
 - Analyze the audit events for your target database
 - View the All Activity report
-- Create a custom audit report
+- (Optional) Create a custom audit report
-- Generate and download a custom audit report as a PDF
+- (Optional) Generate and download a custom audit report as a PDF

 ### Prerequisites